Delhi to Kathmandu Discovery

 You’ve got free time today, why not opt to head out on a jeep safari through the National Park and try to sight a rare tiger?
 Later, return to your home stay and enjoy a tasty meal with your hosts.

 Today you’ll bus to Pokhara, where an orientation walk will introduce you to the stunning Himalayan backdrop!
 There are plenty of optional activities included today, including paragliding, so let your guide know what you want to get up to!

 Day 13: Pokhara

-Find out how the Sisterhood of Survivors Project helps to improve the lives of survivors of human trafficking today, and learn to make momo with the survivors.
+Find out how the Sisterhood of Survivors Project helps to improve the lives of survivors of human trafficking today, and learn to make momo (traditional dumplings) with these amazing women.
 You’ll be inspired by their talents and bravery.
 Later, chill out with some free time.

 Day 14: Pokhara to Kathmandu

 Today we’ll head to Kathmandu and go on a guided walk through the city.
 See Durbar Square and the majestic Narayanhity Palace, check out Boudhanath Stupa and witness the ritual of the burning ghats!
 Later, head out for some free time.

 Day 15: Kathmandu